 |Under Review / Fraud Checking: Q|

 |Order Cancel Requested: G|

 |Custom Quote (Not Sent): L|

 |Custom Quote (Sent): M|

 It is the vendor's responsibility to pay the invoice within 30 days to ensure that their store remains active.
-If the status of an order changes after an invoice has been sent, they can submit a claim on the following form.
-The claim must include the relevant orders and proof that they would like to receive an adjustment to their invoice.
+If the status of an order changes after an invoice has been sent, they can submit a claim on the GoVets Vendor Marketplace Fees Invoice Credit Request Form.
+The claim must include attachments that include the relevant orders and proof that justifies receiving credit on a future invoice.

 Invoices that are not paid within 30 days will lead the vendors store being temporarily closed until the invoice has been paid.
 If your store has been disabled due to non-payment, once a payment has been received, your account will be reviewed and your store will be re-enabled within 2 business days.

 GoVets has a zero-tolerance policy that will lead to a vendor's account to be disabled for several reasons, including, but not limited to the following: